Learn how to play the G minor piano scale! Discover the key signature, notes, chords, finger positions, and some fun songs in G minor.

-Musicians can determine if a song is in G minor by looking at the sheet music or by listening and deducing what the scale is!
-If you have the sheet music, G minor’s key signature shows two flats.
-You can also determine if a piece is major or minor by listening for the unique sound of minor chords.
-Musicians say a song is in G minor when it is made up of notes from the G minor scale and when it cadences in G minor, which means phrases in the song begin and end with the G minor chord.
+Musicians say a song is in G minor when it uses the notes of the G minor scale.
+They also know if a song is in G minor by looking at the sheet music.
+On the page, the key signature of G minor shows two flats.
+You can also determine if a piece is major or minor by listening for the unique sound of minor chords: very somber, unlike the bright, cheerful sound of major chords.
+The piece will probably also cadence in G minor, which means phrases in the song begin and end with the G minor chord.

 Sometimes, a piece might not stay in the same key the entire time.
-Composers may modulate, or move, through a related key as they journey through the piece’s emotional landscape.
+Composers may modulate, or change keys, as they journey through the piece’s emotional landscape.
 Keys can relate to each other as relative major or minor, or parallel major or minor.
 G minor’s parallel major starts on the same note and is G major, and G minor’s relative major is Bb major and has the same key signature.
 Another way musical keys relate to one another is through the Circle of Fifths.
 A musician can move to a related scale through the circle of fifths by moving to the related dominant, or fifth scale degree.
-In this case, moving one key signature around the Circle of Fifths brings us to D minor or D major!
+In this case, moving one key signature around the Circle of Fifths brings us to D minor or D major.

 What are the notes of the G minor scale?

-You can use these steps to build a minor scale on any note on the keyboard – the steps are the same for all minor keys and scales.
-Natural minor is built by stepwise motion from the starting note or tonic–whole step – half step – whole step – whole step – half step – whole step – whole step.
+You can use these steps to build a minor scale on any note on the keyboard – the steps are the same for all minor scales.
+Natural minor is built by stepwise motion from the starting note, or tonic–whole step – half step – whole step – whole step – half step – whole step – whole step.
 Let’s begin by building a G natural minor scale.
-The G minor piano scale starts with G and has two black keys in the scale.
-To build the scale of G natural minor, start on G and take a whole step up to A, a half step to Bb, a whole step to C, a whole step to D, a half step to Eb, a whole step to F, and a whole step to G. It’s the same notes descending as coming back up.
-If you are familiar with solfege, the natural minor scale in solfege is do – re – me – fa – so – le – te – do.
+The G minor piano scale starts with G and will use two black keys.
+Start on G and take a whole step up to A, a half step to Bb, a whole step to C, a whole step to D, a half step to Eb, a whole step to F, and a whole step to G. It’s the same notes descending as ascending.
+If you are familiar with solfege, the natural minor scale in solfege is DO – RE – ME – FA – SO – LE – TE – do.

 Next, we will build the G melodic minor scale.
 To create the melodic minor scale, raise the 6th and 7th degrees of the scale when it’s ascending.
-This changes the end of your minor scale to la-ti-do, which sounds more like a major scale.
+This changes the end of your minor scale to LA-TI-DO, which sounds more like a major scale.
 Because we are altering two scale degrees, the G melodic minor scale has different notes.
-The beginning of the G melodic minor scale is the same as it was in natural minor–G, whole step to A, a half step to Bb, a whole step to C, a whole step to D. At the 6th degree, it changes – a whole step to E, a whole step to F sharp and a half step to G. The descending G Melodic minor scale is different and sounds the same as natural minor.
-The sixth and seventh scale degrees are lowered, just like in natural minor.
+The beginning of the scale is the same as it was in natural minor–G, whole step to A, a half step to Bb, a whole step to C, a whole step to D. At the 6th degree, it changes – a whole step to E, a whole step to F sharp and a half step to G. However, the descending G melodic minor scale returns to the same notes as in natural minor.
+The sixth and seventh scale degrees are lowered back.

-Lastly, there is G harmonic minor scale.
-The G harmonic minor scale incorporates qualities of both natural minor and melodic minor scales and has a unique sound because of the gap–a whole step plus a half step–between the 6th and 7th scale degree.
-The final notes are le – ti – do.
-The distance between le and ti is a whole step plus a half step, which is a unique sound.
+Last, we have the G harmonic minor scale.
+This version incorporates qualities of both natural minor and melodic minor scales and has a unique sound because of the gap–a whole step plus a half step–between the 6th and 7th notes of the scale.
+The final notes are LE – TI – DO.
+The big gap between LE and TI creates is a unique sound, making harmonic minor unlike any other scale in Western music.
 The G harmonic minor scale ascending is G, whole step to A, a half step to Bb, a whole step to C, a whole step to D, a half step to Eb, one and a half steps to F sharp, and a half step to G.

-How do you play the G minor scale on piano?
+How do you play the G minor scale on the piano?

 The G minor piano scale uses the same finger patterns as G major for both the right and left hand.

-- After the thumb plays G, our pointer finger plays A, our middle finger plays Bb.
+- After the thumb plays G, our pointer finger plays A, and our middle finger plays Bb.

-- Our thumb crosses under to C, our pointer finger plays D, our middle finger plays Eb, and our ring finger plays F and our pinky plays G.
+- Our thumb crosses under to C, our pointer finger plays D, our middle finger plays Eb, our ring finger plays F, and finally our pinky plays G.

 - The left hand, beginning with the pinky on G, is 54321321.